 Once the appeal has been received the following process will take place:

-- The manager will acknowledge in writing that the appeal has been received and will be reviewed and processed within 14 calendar days.
+- The Director – Compliance will acknowledge in writing that the appeal has been received and will be reviewed and processed within 14 calendar days.

-- The manager will advise All States Training (RTO 32577), of the appeal being raised.
+- The Director will advise All States Training (RTO 32577), and the Regional Manager of the appeal being raised.

 - All relevant information will be gathered.

-- The office coordinator, regional manager and RTO partner’s representative will review the documentation of the initial complaint and make a decision based on the grounds of the appeal;
+- The Director – Compliance and RTO partner’s representative will review the documentation of the initial complaint and make a decision based on the grounds of the appeal;

-- The manager will notify the appellant of the outcome of their appeal, including the reasons for the decision.
+- The Director – Compliance will notify the appellant of the outcome of their appeal, including the reasons for the decision.
 They will also be advised of their right to appeal the matter further through an external dispute resolution process should the resolution not be in the appellant’s favour.

-- The office coordinator will ensure that RTCSA completes any corrective action that may be required.
+- Together, the Director – Compliance and the Regional Manager, will ensure that RTCSA completes any corrective action that may be required.

 - The ‘Complaints and Appeals’ register will be updated.

 Our clients and staff are encouraged to resolve complaints and appeals through the mechanisms that we have in place.
-However, should the appellant be dissatisfied regarding the determination provided by Regional Training Contractors, they may wish to activate the services of an independent complaint reviewer.
+However, should the appellant be dissatisfied regarding the determination provided by Regional Training Contractors of South Australia, they may wish to activate the services of an independent complaint reviewer.
 The Office of The Training Advocate can provide such a service and offer this without charge.
 Their contact details are: